DerkachAlexey/BallsDetection/README.md

    {
       "rectangle": [x1, y1, x2, y2]
    }
+3. Information about videofile name: "video_name" : "example.mp4".
+Video should be in a data folder
-3. DataBase name: a data base is used for storing information about players' scores.
+4. DataBase name: a data base is used for storing information about players' scores.
+5. Table name: the name of the table in the database